thecdrz/DeadLink/README.md

 - 🌙 **Blood Moon Integration**: Contextual warnings and preparation advice
 - 📱 **Rich Discord Embeds**: Professional formatting with organized sections
 - 🧠 **Smart Biome Detection**: Location-aware storytelling with environmental context
-- 📈 **Enhanced Chart Display**: Contextual player count visualization with trend indicators
+- 📈 **Enhanced Analytics**: Comprehensive player activity insights with session analysis and pattern recognition
 - 🚪 **Enhanced Player Messages**: Rich embeds for join/leave/death events with contextual descriptions

 HordeComms runs as a completely separate application, so no mods are required. **Dedicated servers on PC only.**